Revisiting Discrete Soft Actor-Critic: Related Work

-\textbf{Adaption of Action Space}.
-The most relevant works to this paper are: vanilla discrete SAC \cite{christodoulou2019sacd} and TES-SAC \cite{xu2021targetannealing}.
-Christodoulou at. al. \cite{christodoulou2019sacd} replace the Gaussian policy with a categorical policy and discretize the Q-value output to adapt SAC from continuous action space to discrete action space.
-However, as we will point out, a direct discretization of SAC will have certain failure modes with poor performance.
-Xu et. al. \cite{xu2021targetannealing} point out that it is counter-intuitively that SAC does not work well for discrete action space.
-They propose a new scheduling method for the target entropy parameters in discrete SAC.
-However, they contend that the failure modes of discrete SAC are due to unreasonable target-entropy parameters, whereas, we point out that poor adaption of discrete SAC results from policy instability and underestimated Q value.
+\textbf{Adaptation of Action Space}.
+The most relevant works to this paper are vanilla discrete SAC \citep{christodoulou2019sacd}, TES-SAC \citep{xu2021targetannealing} and Soft-DQN \citep{VieillardPG20Munchausen}.
+Discrete SAC replaces the Gaussian policy with a categorical one and discretizes the Q-value output to adapt SAC from continuous to discrete action space.
+However, as we will point out, a direct discretization of SAC will have specific failure modes with poor performance.
+TES-SAC proposes a new scheduling method for the target entropy parameters in discrete SAC.
+Soft-DQN has discretized SAC by adopting the maximum-entropy RL to DQN, utilizing only a Q value parametrization and directly applies a softmax operation to the Q-values to take action.

 \textbf{Q Estimation}.
-Previous works \cite{fujimoto2018td3,ciosek2019oac,pan2020softmax,duan2021distributionalsac} have already expressed concerns about the estimation bias of Q value for SAC.
-Pan et. al. \cite{pan2020softmax} proposes to reduce the Kurtosis distribution of Q approximate by using the softmax operator on the original Q value output to reduce the overestimation bias.
-Ciosek et. al. \cite{ciosek2019oac} constrains the Q value approximation objective by calculating the upper and lower boundaries of two Q-networks.
-Duan et. al. \cite{duan2021distributionalsac} replaces the Q learning target with the expected reward sum obtained from the current state to the end of the episode and uses multi-frame estimates target to reduce overestimation.
-The methods unavoidably increase the cost of complexity while obtaining an accurate Q-value overestimation with continuous action spaces.
+Previous works \citep{fujimoto2018td3,ciosek2019oac,pan2020softmax,duan2021distributionalsac} have already expressed concerns about the estimation bias of Q value for SAC.
+SD3 \citep{pan2020softmax} proposes to reduce the Kurtosis distribution of Q approximately by using the softmax operator on the original Q value output to reduce the overestimation bias.
+OAC \citep{ciosek2019oac} constrains the Q value approximation objective by calculating the upper and lower boundaries of two Q-networks.
+Distributional SAC \citep{duan2021distributionalsac} replaces the Q learning target with the expected reward sum obtained from the current state to the end of the episode and uses a multi-frame estimates target to reduce overestimation.
+Maxmin Q-learning \citep{LanPFW20maxmin} controls estimation bias by minimizing the complete ensemble in the target.
+MME \citep{HanS21MME} extends max-min operation to the entropy framework to adapt to SAC.
+REM \citep{AgarwalS020REM} ensembles Q-value estimations with a random convex combination to enhance generalization in the offline setting.
+REDQ \citep{chen2021REDQ} reduces the estimation bias by minimizing a random subset of Q-functions.
+AEQ \citep{GongLYZL23AEQ} adjusts the estimation bias by using the mean of Q-functions minus their standard deviation.
 However, little research is on discrete settings.
-By comparison, we propose an approximation method by replacing double average Q outputs to be the learning target and clipping the current Q value with the target network.
-We prevent both overestimation and underestimation with little extra computational cost.
+Our approach focuses on reducing the underestimation bias for the double Q-estimators to enhance exploration.